nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 And then he's going to run towards what looks to be an arrow slit.
 Oh, maybe it's good we didn't try to go the other way.
 Yep.
 Alright.
 It's the bugbear's turn.

 That's what he's doing.
 Yeah.
-Hitting Sameer.
+Hitting Simear.
 Why not?
 Hey.

 That's that's not what he's gonna be doing.
 He's gonna be double striking now.
 Close here.
 Strike.
 I mean, Send me to my grave.

 Get hurt.
-Car Carson.
-Carson.
+Car Karsten.
+Karsten.
 I believe you have a reaction.
 Yay.

 I do.
 Or or will.
 You will.
 Yeah.
 I believe you have a reaction.